joseprupi/quantragrpc/README.md

 | 10                                                 | 1000                                      | 10000       | 213                | 176                 |
 | 10                                                 | 10000                                     | 100000      | 1618               | 1675                |

+Although the performance is not impressive is not bad when things start to take some time.
+To parallelize computations it would probably make more sense for more costly operations such as more complex derivatives, but I think it still shows is possible to have a pricing engine based on QuantLib for some other systems.

 ## Install

 This has just been tested with: